CristianBuca/MS2_MyCrypto/README.md

 ##  **Project Goals**
 * Use crypto-currency APIs to display relevant data to the user.
 * Offer the user the ability to build their portfolio on our platform.
-* Offer the user a interactive way of learning more about blockchain and testing their knowledge.
+* Offer the user an interactive way of learning more about blockchain and testing their knowledge.
 * Offer a way for the user to communicate with the owner.

 ## **User Goals**